temujindang/website-1/src/site/blog/retro-logos-project-70s.md

     Processor Element Memory (PEM) which stored 16,834 bytes in each of it's 64 processors.
 Xerox PARC invented the laser printer.
 - 1972: The C programming language is released.
-- 1974: The Xerox PARC Alto is introduced, which featured the first WYSISYG editor.
+- 1974: The Xerox PARC Alto is introduced, which featured the first WYSIWYG editor.
 The Alto is what inspired Apple's Lisa and Macintosh.
 - 1975: Altair 8800 kit appeared in Popular Electronics.
 Tandem computers released the Tandem-16.